mattcroat/joy-of-code/posts/introduction-to-3d-with-svelte/introduction-to-3d-with-svelte.md

 There's a lot of options for 3D file formats but you want [GLB](https://www.wikiwand.com/en/GlTF) (GL Transmission Format Binary file) that's more efficient for sharing 3D data on the web (**GLTF** is also fine but **GLB** keeps everything in one binary file).

-> 🐿️ I like to drag the downloaded model into the [Three.js editor](https://threejs.org/editor/) to make sure it works because Sketchfab converts them for you from another format causing weird issues in which case I take the original and use Blender to export it (optimizing the assets is also important but that's a post in itself).
+> 🐿️ Drag the downloaded 3D model into the [Three.js editor](https://threejs.org/editor/) to make sure it works because Sketchfab converts them for you from another format which can cause weird issues.
+If you notice a problem take the original 3D model and use Blender to export it.

 Threlte makes it easy to import your 3D model using the `<GLTF>` component and you can also control the exported animations with the [`useGltfAnimations`](https://threlte.xyz/extras/use-gltf-animations) hook.